Login / Signup

 Your cart is empty

-Getting started is easy!
-We have a detailed tutorial and example code in the form of an Arduino library for text and graphics.
-You'll need a microcontroller with more than 512 bytes of RAM since the display must be buffered.
-The library can print text, bitmaps, pixels, rectangles, circles and lines.
-It uses 512 bytes of RAM since it needs to buffer the entire display but its very fast!
-The code is simple to adapt to any other microcontroller.
+Getting started is straightforward with a detailed guide and Arduino library examples for text and graphics.
+Since the display must be buffered, you’ll need a microcontroller with more than 512 bytes of RAM.
+The library supports drawing text, bitmaps, pixels, rectangles, circles, and lines, and uses 512 bytes of RAM to buffer the full display while staying fast and easy to adapt to other microcontrollers.

-Please note that OLED displays are made of hundreds of...OLEDs!
-That means each pixel is a little organic LED, and if its kept on for over 1000 hours it'll start to dim.
-If you want to keep the display uniformly bright, please turn off the display (set the pixels off) when it isn't needed to keep them from dimming.
+Please note that OLED displays are made from lots of tiny organic LEDs.
+If pixels are left on continuously for over 1000 hours, they can start to dim.
+To keep brightness even over time, it’s best to turn off the display (set pixels off) when it isn’t needed.